 Osteoarthritis of the Knee

-Anatomy Over the ends of any bone that forms a joint (articulates) with another bone, we find shiny white cartilage that we call articular cartilage.
-As part of the ageing process, being active and/or maybe having injuries at certain times in our lives we can...
+What is osteoarthritis of the knee, and how can it be treated?
+Over the ends of any bone that forms a joint (articulates) with another bone, we find shiny white cartilage that we call articular cartilage.
+As part of the ageing process, being active and/or maybe having...

 Anterior Cruciate Ligament (ACL) Injuries The anterior cruciate ligament (ACL) is one of two ligaments that can be found inside the knee joint itself.
 They work together to support the knee, especially into rotation movements.
 The ACL also helps control the tibia...